SeanArchibald/scale-workshop/README.md

 ## Changelog

+### 1.2
+* New feature: Approximate scale by harmonics of an arbitrary denominator
+* New feature: Approximate scale by subharmonics of an arbitrary numerator
+* New feature: Approximate scale to equal divisions
+* Improvement: 'Clear scale' function now moved into 'New' menu
+* Improvement: 'Mode' renamed to 'Subset'
+* Improvement: Various updates to the user guide
+* Bug fix: 'Stretch/compress' now works as it should
+* Bug fix: 'Tempo-sync beating' now works as it should

 ### 1.1.1
 * Improvement: When sharing a Scale Workshop link (on Discord, Facebook, etc.) the site description is now much shorter so takes less space